Introduction

 Q4: Can I work out on these diets?

 Indeed!
-A lot of sportsmen flourish on both.
+Many athletes thrive on both diets.
 Just make sure you’re getting enough electrolytes and calories from your diet.

 Q5: What are the risks of Carnivore vs Keto?

-Due of their strictness, carnivores might lead to social problems and nutritional inadequacies.
+Due to their strictness, carnivores might lead to social problems and nutritional inadequacies.
 Tracking macros on keto may need extra preparation and calculation.

 Conclusion: Carnivore Diet vs Keto Diet – Choose What Fits You